conda-forge/cudnn-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `cudnn` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `cudnn, libcudnn, libcudnn-dev` can be installed with `conda`:

 ```
-conda install cudnn
+conda install cudnn libcudnn libcudnn-dev
 ```

 or with `mamba`:

 ```
-mamba install cudnn
+mamba install cudnn libcudnn libcudnn-dev
 ```

 It is possible to list all of the versions of `cudnn` available on your platform with `conda`: